 Now if you get another offer from another emailer, saying similar things but writing them in an eye-soothing manner, you might take a peep inside the email as your trust on the sender increases.

-So refrain from any capitals or symbol that makes the subject line look cluttered.
+So refrain from any capitals or symbol that makes the email subject lines look cluttered.
 You must put forward your authority and trustworthiness in front of the subscriber to get better results.

 When you send an email to your subscribers, you are actually communicating with them and the quality of any communication depends on the mutual trust, value addition, and getting personal.